OUR STUDENTS SAY:

 Mindfulness can support recovery by focusing your attention positively on what helps you rather than unwelcome distractions, developing a non-judgemental accepting attitude towards yourself and helping you to understand and feel more connected to your own experience day-to-day.

-Motiv8 is a three week programme to support people who are recovering from mental health problems and need some extra help to start working towards their recovery.
+A programme of 4 separate sessions to support people who are recovering from mental health problems and need some extra help to start working towards their recovery.
 You will have the chance to learn more about motivation, plan and try out activities to support your recovery.

 Our Discovery College course is for people aged from 16 to 25, and is specifically tailored for the younger age group.